Chevrolet SS: NASCAR

 Chevrolet SS NASCAR Sprint Cup Series car, driven by Jimmie Johnson at Martinsville Speedway during the 2013 STP Gas Booster 500.

 Chevrolet SS NASCAR Sprint Cup Series car, driven by Kurt Busch at Sonoma Raceway, during the 2015 Toyota/Save Mart 350.

 Chevrolet SS NASCAR Sprint Cup Series car, driven by Jeff Gordon at Michigan International Speedway.

-Chevrolet begin to competed with the SS in the Monster Energy NASCAR Cup Series, which having made a spectacular debut during the Sprint Unlimited non-championship race in 2013.
+Chevrolet begin to compete with the SS in the Monster Energy NASCAR Cup Series, which having made a spectacular debut during the Sprint Unlimited non-championship race in 2013.
 Kevin Harvick won the race in the car's first season.
 It was one of the new Generation 6 vehicles, replacing the Car of Tomorrow Impala SS.
 Jimmie Johnson gave the SS a winning claim at the 2013 Daytona 500 after Danica Patrick took pole in her SS.

 Like its Commodore counterpart in V8 Supercars, the SS won the NASCAR Sprint Cup manufacturers' championship with three rounds remaining.
 Johnson went on to win the title in his SS.
 In 2014, the SS again won the Sprint Cup Series championship this time being driven by Kevin Harvick.
 In 2016 Jimmie Johnson won the Sprint Cup Series championship in an SS for the seventh time, tying the all-time record with Richard Petty and Dale Earnhardt.

 For the 2018 Monster Energy NASCAR Cup season, the SS was replaced by the smaller Chevrolet Camaro ZL1, which is the brand's first coupe-based entry since the Monte Carlo was discontinued after the 2007 model year.